-To file a complaint or to inquire about any SADC in New York City, submit an inquiry online or call 311.
+To file a complaint or to inquire about any SADC in New York City, submit a comment or complaint online or call 311.

 All SADCs are required to post a sign in plain view that includes the contact information for DFTA’s SADC Ombuds Office.